Get the best price!

 The Fundación para la Conservación de la Biodiversidad, or CBD Habitat Foundation, is an international conservation organisation established in 1998 to protect globally endangered species.
 The Monk Seal Conservation Programme is a collaborative effort between the CBD Habitat Foundation, and the governments of Mauritania, Morocco, Spain and Portugal.
 Their mission is to fight for the survival of these remarkable animals.

 The largest remaining colony of monk seals can be found in three sea caves along the Costa de las Focas reserve on the Cabo Blanco Peninsula in Mauritania.
 Current threats to the colony include collision with fishing vessels, sea pollution with marine debris, infringement from tourists and cave collapses.
 There are 5 permanent conservationists in Mauritania, utilising 14 different observatories to continuously mitigate these threats using a holistic approach.
 24/7 surveillance, detailed population monitoring and photo identification, mortality detection, education and public engagement as well as working with governments to create a long-term strategy for monk seal conservation is carried out.
-CBA Habitat also plays a key role in presenting progress with reintroduction methodologies that will advise the next steps in establishing new colonies in suitable locations.
+CBD Habitat also plays a key role in presenting progress with reintroduction methodologies that will advise the next steps in establishing new colonies in suitable locations.

 Today, the Cabo Blanco seals are numbered at almost 400 individuals, compared to just 100 in 1998.
 In the same time period, annual seal births have grown to 80 pups, an average increase of 56 compared to over 20 years ago.
 Proof that the work of the monk seal project is having the long-term impact set out in the foundation's mission.